markodayan/research.2077.xyz/src/content/blog/eip-7251-increase-max-effective-balance.md

 While EIP-7251 looks like a simple change, increasing the validator's effective balance is one of the most significant changes to the core protocol—possibly right up with enabling withdrawals—since The Merge.
 This article provides a rough overview of EIP-7251, including the advantages and potential drawbacks of implementing the EIP, and includes enough details to help make sense of the why and how of increasing MAX_EFFECTIVE_BALANCE for validators.

 Let's dive in!

+## Setting the stage: A lack of serenity in Ethereum’s consensus

 Ethereum's transition Proof of Stake (fka "Ethereum 2.0") was [originally called the Serenity upgrade](https://www.gemini.com/cryptopedia/ethereum-2-0-blockchain-roadmap-proof-of-stake-pos)(I don't know why the name "Serenity" was chosen—but many expected the Serenity upgrade to fix all of Ethereum's problems, so the name seems fitting).
 Now, the Ethereum 2.0 (note that I'm using "Ethereum 2.0" for historical context only) we got isn't quite the Ethereum 2.0 some imagined it would be (i.e., achieving Visa-like scale with execution sharding, or transitioning from the EVM to eWASM for more efficiency), but it _works_.